JJshome/AI-BRD4-DrugDiscovery/README.md

 Instructions for setting up and using this framework can be found in the [Getting Started Guide](doc/getting_started.md).

 ![Example Results](doc/images/example_results.svg)

+## Requirements

+See `requirements.txt` for a list of dependencies.

+## License

+This project is protected by patent rights.
+See the LICENSE file for details.

 *Patent Pending*